 Hinamatsuri, also known as Girls’ Day, is a celebration that occurs annually on March 3rd in honor of girls in Japan.

-The celebration stems from the old customs of o-harae, a purification ceremony.
-The imperial court practiced the purification rituals twice a year, by transferring crimes and sins onto paper, wood, or straw dolls then releasing them into the river or ocean.
-Some regions in Japan still practice purification rituals by floating paper boats down rivers.
+The celebration stems from an old purification ceremony known as "o-harae".
+The imperial court practiced these rituals twice a year, by writing bad fortunes onto paper, wood, or straw dolls then releasing them into a river or ocean in hopes that they would be swept away.
+Some regions in Japan still practice these rituals by floating paper boats down rivers.

-The hina-kazari (Hina decoration) is traditionally bought for girls by their maternal grandparents before their hinamatsuri debut, or passed down from generation to generation as an heirloom.
-The hina-kazari is brought out from storage a few days before hinamatsuri to be set up and decorated by mothers and their daughters and be taken down immediately the day after on March 4th.
+The hina-kazari (Hina decoration) is traditionally bought for girls by their maternal grandparents before theirhinamatsuri debut, or passed down from generation to generation as an heirloom.
+Thehina-kazari is brought out from storage a few days beforehinamatsuri to be set up and decorated by mothers and their daughters and are taken down immediately the day after on March 4th.
 Waiting longer to put them away, by superstition, is believed to result in late or no marriage for the girls in the future.
 However, in recent years, some homes and many festivals around Japan leave the dolls on display for a few weeks or a whole month.

-With city life and more moving around than in past generations, some families opt for smaller and unique hina-ningyo options, such as palm-sized ones made of glass or porcelain, or displays to hang on walls.
+With city life and more moving around than in past generations, some families opt for smaller, uniquehina-ningyo options, such as palm-sized ones made of glass or porcelain, or displays to hang on walls.

 About the author: Nina M. Cataldo is a Japan-born, US-raised hafu (half-Japanese) writer currently residing back in Tokyo.
 She is a travel writer whose passion is to share the stories of local people and cultures with readers worldwide.
 When she isn’t off exploring new parts of Japan, she’s busy organizing events for her fellow mixed-Japanese community as the founder of the “Hafu Ladies” group (on Facebook).
 Follow her travels on Instagram @nextstop_nina and her daily life @ninalalala